 What is a ketogenic diet?

 It is a high fat, low carbohydrate, moderate protein diet.
-A ketogenic diet results in the body and brain using fat instead of carbohydrates as their primary source of energy.
+A ketogenic diet results in the body and brain using fat instead of carbohydrates as its primary source of energy.
 In fact, “Ketogenic” implies production of ketone bodies from fat.
 The liver makes ketone bodies when carbohydrate intake is limited.
 It is these ketone bodies that are the fuel for the body and brain on this diet.
 It is the absence of carbohydrate fuel, glucose, that allows the diet to mimic the fasting state.
 Interestingly, fasting has been used to treat epilepsy since the time of Hippocrates and the Bible.

 There are 3 types of ketone bodies: beta-hydroxybutyrate, acetoacetate, and acetone.
 These ketone bodies are measurable in blood, breath, and urine.
 This measurement capability allows clinicians and individuals the ability to objectively test for adherence and success with the diet.
 The degree to which ketones are present is the degree to which a person is in ketosis.
 Most adults lose weight initially, hence the current popularity of the diet.
 If they wish to, people can maintain weight or even gain weight while eating this way.
 For example, children with epilepsy can still grow while ketogenic.
 In fact, ketosis can be continued for the long term because weight can be maintained at a level appropriate for an individual.